aws-samples/emr-spark-benchmark/README.md

-*Note:* Benchmark results will be available in your s3 bucket that was specified during the job submission.
+Benchmark results will be available in your s3 bucket that was specified during the job submission.
 Sample output of results:

 4\.
 Summarize the results from the output bucket `s3://$YOUR_S3_BUCKET/blog/EMRSERVERLESS_TPCDS-TEST-3T-RESULT` in the same manner as we did for the OSS results and compare.